DreamOfTheRedChamber/leetcode/README.md

 ### Learned lessons: algorithms <a id="learned-lessons-algorithms"></a>
 #### Progressive enhancement on algorithms and data structures <a id="algorithms-progressive-enhancement-on-algorithms"></a>
-* algorithms
+* Algorithms
-  * brute force first
+  * Brute force first
-  * trade space for time: e.g. hashmap in two-sum
+  * Trade space for time: e.g. hashmap in two-sum
-  * pre-process data: e.g. sorting
+  * Pre-process data: e.g. sorting
-  * divide into subproblems: e.g. recursion, discuss by different conditions
+  * Divide into subproblems: e.g. recursion, discuss by different conditions
-  * save time by avoid solving repeated problems: e.g. recursion -> dynamic programming
+  * Save time by avoid solving repeated problems: e.g. recursion -> dynamic programming

 #### Two pointers <a id="algorithms-two-pointer"></a>
 ##### Begin and end type <a id="algorithms-boundary-to-center"></a>